I am a graduate of the University of Rhode Island with a BA in English Literature. My hobbies include writing, video games, movies,

 The meaning of “abide,” which means to tolerate or put up with, also means to submit to.
 Satan is “abiding” the “boasting” he did in front of his fellow demons.
 With this use of “abide,” there is an indication that the boasting was not sincere and almost forced upon himself.
 Submitting to this action is conflicting for Satan, as indicated by the disjointed words “they little know how,” and the use of the words of regret “Ay me.”
 The reason for this regret and negative emotion touches upon his use of “vain.”

 Read More From Owlcation

 Another feeling Satan admits to is hopelessness.
 Line 4.108 says: “So farewell hope.”
 The meaning of “farewell” is a parting salutation.
-In addition, “hope” means awish or desire accompanied by confident expectation of its fulfillment.
-Satan is now parting ways with hope, since any wishes or desires have no chance of fulfillment.
-Satan has no hope to subdue God and/or regain entry in Heaven, something he internally knows and admits only to himself.
+In addition, “hope” means a wish or desire accompanied by a confident expectation of its fulfillment.
+Satan is now parting ways with hope since any wishes or desires have no chance of fulfillment.
+Satan has no hope to subdue God and/or regain entry into Heaven, something he internally knows and admits only to himself.
 It is part of the shame Satan felt dread to say to his fellow demons.
 The situation is hopeless, and Satan in this line is woefully accepting of the condition.

 The examples from verses from Book II when compared to verses of Book IV showcase a devil with two sides.
 When in front of his demons, he is prideful and confident, but when he is alone, his true feelings come out.
-He knows he will never be happy now-- or ever again-- since he can never overtake God.
+He knows he will never be happy now—or ever again—since he can never overtake God.
 He knows he is a weaker angel and that, despite being weaker and a servant, he was happier before.
-His inward pain of dread and hopeless creates a sympathetic and tragic character.
+His inward pain of dread and hopelessness creates a sympathetic and tragic character.

 Rubem on May 04, 2018: